WOMD-Reasoning: A Large-Scale Dataset for Interaction Reasoning in Driving: Related Work

-{\bf Application of Language Modal in Autonomous Driving.} Language is widely utilized in autonomous driving models, as incorporating language into implicit features could enhance the explain-ability~\cite{yang2023llm4drive,roh2020conditional,sriram2019talk,chen2019touchdown,mao2023gpt}.
+\textbf{Application of Language Modal in Autonomous Driving.} In recent years, language has been widely explored in autonomous driving, as incorporating language into implicit features could enhance the explainability~\cite {yang2023llm4drive,roh2020conditional,sriram2019talk,chen2019touchdown,mao2023gptdriverlearningdrivegpt, zhang2024wisead}.
 For example, Kuo et al. \cite{kuo2022tri-language} employ language features in the trajectory prediction model, ensuring both explainability and consistency between language and predictions.
-Similarly, Zhong et al. \cite{pmlr-v229-zhong23a} use language input and large language models (LLMs) to generate conditions in diffusion models, thereby controlling the generation of driving scenarios.
+Similarly, Zhong et al. \cite{pmlr-v229-zhong23a} use language input and LLMs to generate conditions in diffusion models, thereby controlling the generation of driving scenarios.
 Recently, general driving agents have been developed \cite{xu2024drivegpt4, chen2023driving-wayve, sima2023drivelm, mao2023language}, aiming to integrate all functions—perception, prediction, and planning—into a single language agent.
-However, we observe that their performance in interaction analysis is not entirely satisfying.
+However, we observe that their performance in interaction analysis is not entirely satisfying, especially in non-proximal interactions like those induced by traffic rules.
 This shortcoming is largely attributed to the lack of interaction analysis in language datasets specific to driving scenarios.